MaxBromberg/Hierarchy_Coordinates/README.md

 networks<sup id="a1">[1](#f1)</sup> by [Corominas-Murta et al. (2013)][0.1] in _On the Origins of Hierarchy in Complex Networks_,
 and subsequently implemented in Matlab v7, this package provides a python3 implementation which includes weighted networks.

-Hierarchy coordinates describe a network in terms of its treeness, orderability, and feedforwardness (TFO coordinates), which collectively describe the relevant aspects of hierarchy for many networks.
+Hierarchy coordinates describe a network in terms of its treeness, feedforwardness, and orderability (TFO coordinates), which collectively describe the relevant aspects of hierarchy for many networks.
 Below is an illustration by [Corominas-Murta et al. (2013)][0.1] of the hierarchy morphospace with example networks illustrated for accessible coordinates.
 ![Abstracted Hierarchy coordinate space, with example networks for each theoretically accessible region of the